 Initially developed for mouse genetics, Recombinant Inbred Lines (RILs) are now extensively employed in plant genetics owing to the ease of self-fertilization.
 RILs stably capture genetic variation, making them valuable for genetic investigations.
 As inbred lines, they permit for repeated measurements and long-term data collection across investigations [15].
 In plant breeding, inbred lines are created from a heterozygous population or F2 progeny through recurrent self-pollination.
-Realizing homozygosity typically necessitates 6-10 generations, captivating about 3-5 years with two growing seasons annually.
+To achieve the homozygosity typically requires 6-10 generations, captivating about 3-5 years with two growing seasons annually.
 These inbred lines are then utilized to produce hybrid lines for exploiting heterosis [16].

 The key goal of plant breeding is to improve desired plant features in order to create new genotypes from available genetic resources [17].
 Collection of germplasm, which are important genetic resources, are necessary for the proper assembly of plant genes [18].
 It is critical to examine plant morphological features to characterize the germplasm before assembly.
 A crop species genetic diversity can be evaluated with the help of such morphological characterization [19-23] which still remains the essential tactic for evaluating genetic diversity facilitating a cost-effective and practical means to evaluate phenotypic traits [24,25].
-Understanding the variability present among soybean genotypes through morphological descriptors provides essential information for selection and breeding programmes [26].
+To analyse variability among soybean genotypes using different morphological characters offers crucial insights for effective selection and breeding programmes.
+[26].
 The assessment of such variability is crucial for the detection of superior genotypes, broadening the genetic base and ensuring the development of high yielding, stress resilient cultivars [27].
 To simplify future breeding programmes, morphological analysis was conducted in present investigation to assess and recognize putative genetic diversity exist among soybean RILs.

 2. Materials and Method